Is kefir actually good for IBS? A balanced guide

 Many individuals with IBS report that their symptoms are triggered by specific food groups, leading to them reducing or cutting out some foods to help manage the condition.
 However, improving IBS symptoms often requires a broader approach.

 Kefir is a fermented milk drink that is full of live active cultures.
-Chuckling Goat Kefir contains 27 different strains of live and active cultures.
+Chuckling Goat Probiotic Kefir, for example, contains 27 different strains of live and active cultures.
+Research suggests that fermented foods like kefir can have a potential role in supporting gut microbial balance.

-- Stress reduction – The gut-brain axis is the connection between your digestive system and your brain.
-A healthy gut microbiome can help reduce stress and anxiety.
-By supporting a balanced gut, kefir can help lower stress and anxiety levels.8https://pmc.ncbi.nlm.nih.gov/articles/PMC7816019/ A 2023 Cardiff University study found that daily consumption of Chuckling Goat’s Kefir and Complete Prebiotic significantly improved emotional wellbeing, workplace satisfaction, and overall mental health in just six weeks.
+- Gut-brain support: A balanced microbiome positively influences the gut-brain axis, supporting stress and anxiety management.7https://pmc.ncbi.nlm.nih.gov/articles/ A 2023 Cardiff University study found that daily consumption of Chuckling Goat’s Kefir and Complete Prebiotic significantly improved emotional wellbeing, workplace satisfaction, and overall mental health in just six weeks.
 Read more here!

 Can kefir make IBS worse?